 Bottom line: it’s another good reminder always to check the ingredients (and source of beans) of any chocolate bar

-At the same time you can have vegan milk chocolates.
-These chocolates are made with “vegan” milks like coconut milk or oat milk instead of cow, sheep, or goat milk, and are perfectly fine to have during Veganuary.
+You also don’t have to stick solely to dark chocolate in Veganuary; there is such a thing as vegan milk chocolate too!
+These chocolates are made with “vegan” milks like coconut milk or oat milk instead of cow, sheep, or goat milk, and are vegan-friendly.

 Yes – there are a host of great makers; all of our 100+ makers craft bars that are great for vegans.
 And then the likes of Marou in Vietnam, Raaka in the USA, Forevever Cacao, Solkiki, and Chocolate Tree based over here in the UK – they all do some great coconut milk bars.